AndreBClark/cosmicdivision/content/blog/array-method-reference.md

 - from a strart index
   - default: `0`
 - to an end index
-  - default: `array.length`
+  - default: Array.length`
 - returns modified array
 - is a mutator method
-- If start is negative, it is treated as `array.length + start`.
+- If start is negative, it is treated as Array.length + start`.
-- If end is negative, it is treated as `array.length + end`.
+- If end is negative, it is treated as Array.length + end`.
 - If the first parameter is an object, each slot in the array will reference that object

 ### Syntax